MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/ServiceAccounts/README.md

 ## Configuring other services to accept connections from containers
 Services and other processes running as 'Local System' or 'Network Service' in the container will now use the gMSA as they authenticate to other resources.

-For example, an Asp.net app running as the default 'Local System' account could be reconfigured from using SQL authentication:
+For example, an ASP.NET app running as the 'Local System' account could be reconfigured from using SQL authentication:
 ```
 "ConnectionString": "Server=192.168.5.18;Database=MusicStore;Integrated Security=False;User Id=sa;Password=Password1;MultipleActiveResultSets=True;Connect Timeout=30"
 ```